ziyewang/MetaBinner/README.md

                         with lower memory requirements.

 #The file "metabinner_result.tsv" in the "${output_dir}/metabinner_res" is the final output.
+Note: all paths in the run_metabinner.sh options should be absolute
 ```

 ## <a name="contact"></a>Contacts and bug reports